 At Akula Taekwondo, students learn Olympic Style Poomsae (Forms/Kata).

 Sparring is the practical application of kicks, punches, and blocks against an opponent in a controlled, safe environment.

 All sparring at Akula Taekwondo is performed with the student’s level of experience and training in mind.
 Safe practices are maintained and safety equipment is required.

 Weapons training is incorporated into Akula’s curriculum to add variety and expand martial arts skills.
 Because the weapons used in our classes are powered by the human body, enhanced wrist flexibility, muscle strength, core stability, tendon strength, dexterity, balance, body positioning, and coordination result.

-Board Breaking is a favorite activity among our students.
+Board Breaking is a favorite activity among students.
 We include board breaking in our martial arts curriculum because the activity builds mental power, concentration, and speed–demonstrated on a material object.
-Thus, Board Breaking may be considered a form of martial arts target practice.
-Students must focus on a specific point with full power, utilizing technique and power.
+In this way, Board Breaking may be considered a form of martial arts target practice.
+Students learn to focus their full power on a specific point.

 Physical fitness is both a foundation and byproduct of martial arts training.
-Therefore, fitness training is a necessary part of our classes.
-Every aspect of training builds strength, flexibility, and cardiovascular health, thus leading to improvements in physical and mental health.
+Therefore, fitness training is an integral part of our classes.
+Every aspect of training builds strength, flexibility, and cardiovascular health.
+Building physical fitness leads to improvements in physical and mental health.

-When it comes to self-defense, learning martial arts is one of the smartest things you can do.
-We teach safe and proven responses attacks.
-Students become proficient at responding to a variety of attacks, and applying the most simple, direct, and effective combination of techniques at the right moment.
+Learning martial arts is one of the smartest things you can do to gain self-defense skills.
+We teach safe and proven responses to attacks.
+Students become proficient at responding to a variety of attacks.
+Further, they are taught the most simple, direct, and effective combination of techniques at the right moment.